fatiando/2023-kegs/extended-abstract/README.md

 ### Pooch

-The most general purpose library in the project is Pooch, which offers an easy to use interface for downloading and caching data from the web.
+The most general purpose library in the project is Pooch, which offers an easy-to-use interface for downloading and caching data from the web.
-Originally designed for scientific applications and to be used by other software packages, Pooch can download data from the web through a large range of protocols, cache it locally at a desired location and also check the integrity of those files.
+Originally designed for scientific applications and to be used by other software packages, Pooch can download data from the web through a large range of protocols, cache it locally at a desired location, and also check the integrity of those files.
 This simple but powerful library is currently being used by other projects in the scientific Python stack, like SciPy (Virtanen et al., 2020), scikit-image